vLykiaB/vLykiaB/README.md

-📌 Hello, I'm LykiaB
+📌 Hello, I'm vLykiaB

-📌 I am Fivem & Game Anticheat developer
+📌 Anticheat developer

-📌 I have served as Anticheat supervisor on multiple Fivem Servers and my agreement with these servers continues, if you want help on your servers, it will be enough to reach out.
+📌 I am an Anti Cheat Developer and I am currently developing Anti Cheat software for many games and helping server owners in the games.